nselby/nselby.github.io/_posts/2015-02-22-The_Information_Asymmetry_of_Digital_Triage.md

-<h2>The Information Asymmetry of Digital Triage</h2>
+##The Information Asymmetry of Digital Triage
-<h3>Or, In The Battle of FBI v Apple, America Has Decided The FBI Is Right, Without Understanding What the FBI, or Apple, are saying.</h3>
+###Or, In The Battle of FBI v Apple, America Has Decided The FBI Is Right, Without Understanding What the FBI, or Apple, are saying.

 ![Hospital](https://cdn-images-1.medium.com/max/2000/1*BFeg_P6Xl2McvqLDZ1L_cw.jpeg)